Please ensure Javascript is enabled for purposes of website accessibility

 The topic of increased energy demands driven by the development of more data centers and increased use of AI has become a major source of controversy in Virginia, as some localities have rejected such projects.
 According to Dominion Energy, the state’s energy demand is expected to increase 5% each year over the next 20 years and double by 2045, leaving the utility and state lawmakers grappling with how best to produce needed electricity.

-worked with James City County and the to secure the project for Virginia.
+worked with James City County and the Alliance to secure the project for Virginia.
 CEL will also be supported through the Virginia Jobs Investment Program, which provides consulting services and funding to companies creating jobs at no cost to the businesses.

 YOUR NEWS.